gabrielspadon/StreetContinuity/README.md

-Street Negotiation (SN)
+StreetContinuity (SC)
 ========

-Street Negotiation (SN) is a python library that implements both Intersection Continuity Negotiation (ICN) and Hierarchical Intersection Continuity Negotiation (HICN).
+StreetContinuity (SC) is a python library that implements both Intersection Continuity Negotiation (ICN) and Hierarchical Intersection Continuity Negotiation (HICN).
 ICN was first proposed by Porta et al. (2006) and further enhanced by Masucci et al. (2014), who advanced with the HICN approach.

 For details about each implementation, please refer to: